jorshali/developers-guide-to-ai/part2/client/README.md

 ## Getting Started Client

-This is the client for Part 3.
-You can start the client with the following:
+This is the client for Part 2.
+It provides a UI for interacting with the conversational chatbot.

-1. Launch the client
+## Start the client

-- In a terminal, navigate to the `part3/client` directory and run the following commands:
+In a terminal, navigate to the `part2/client` directory and run the following commands:

 ```
-~/developers-guide-to-ai/part3/client % npm run dev
+~/developers-guide-to-ai/part2/client % npm run dev
 ```

-2. Open your web browser and visit: http://localhost:5173
+Open your web browser and visit: http://localhost:5173